devarshid/Getting-and-Cleaning-Data-Peer-Project/CodeBook.md

 stdName is the new vector variable that will be populated with column names that have 'std' in their name

-Combine meanName and stName into one vector called meanAndStd
+Combine meanName and stName into one vector called meanAndStd and also add activity and subject columns

 Filter combinedDataset based on meanAndStd vector into a new data frame called meanAndStdData